 Modmo Saigon – a new 14 kg (31 pounds) e-bike – is surely targeting to compete for your daily commute ride with traditional urban transport.
 Even though it is still not that common to commute on an electric bike, we think that it might start to work quite well with Mondo Saigon coming to play.

-With a full system of accessories, 200 km (124-mile) range, and front hub motor, it looks like a tiny and tidy package.
-Modmo Saigon is simple, attractive, slim and pretty for an e-bike.
+With a full system of accessories, a 200 km (124-mile) range, and a front hub motor, it looks like a tiny and tidy package.
+Modmo Saigon is simple, attractive, slim, and pretty for an e-bike.

 The rear hub and the crank both look oddly clean for an electric commute bike.
 Not just this, its cylindrical tube does an excellent job of hiding the battery.
 You would not even notice the battery being there.
 Modmo Saigon could very much look like a traditional bike to many.

 Jack O’ Sullivan (founder of Modmo) has done an amazing job with engineering this machine.
 Undisputedly, this e-bike could compete to become the king of commuting.
 But how can we be so sure of that?
 Well, that’s why you’re hearing us out today.
 So, keep reading on to know more about this new and efficient commuting e-bike.